agarwalpratikkumar/Titanic-Machine-Learning-from-Disaster/README.md

 The motivation for this project was to get first hand experience in analysing any dataset.
 And how to apply various machine learning algorithms to make predictions.

 The complete project is done in R language.
 The dataset is available on Kaggel.
-Help from Kernels has been taken for the successfull completion of this project.
+Help from Kernels and youtube videos from David Langer (https://www.youtube.com/watch?v=32o0DnuRjfg) has been taken for the successfull completion of this project.